justingolden21/liars-dice-2/README.md

 - `$lib/modals` contains modals used within the project
 - `$lib/stores` contains svelte stores used within the project
 - `$lib/util` contains utility functions for game logic (and local storage)

+To apply typographic styles, add the appropriate class, eg. `.p` or `.h1`. h1 should be the highest level heading (1 per page), h2 should be used for only the most important, non-h1 elements, and h3 should be used for all other headings.